Dropping the Ballast

 Own your Sovereignty.
 K.S.Perl

-This training involves a gradual access to a form of inner freedom, it is a working tool which, together with other inner practices, can help the activation and development of the inner organs of perception.
+This training gradually grants access to a form of inner freedom.
+It becomes a working tool that, alongside other inner practices, aids in the activation and refinement of the inner organs of perception.

 ♛♔